 What the Harvard Meditation Study Did

 Over 8 weeks, participants spent an average of 27 minutes per day dedicated to the three mindfulness practices.
-Furthermore, these techniques are identical to the ones that EastWesticism teaches at all of their corporate meditation retreats.
-But to put it quite simply, the results were astonishing, and all the participants had no real prior experience with meditation or mindfulness.
+To put it quite simply, the results were astonishing, and all the participants had no real prior experience with meditation or mindfulness.

 What the Harvard Meditation Study Found